Size7 inches (18 cm)

 - Largest seahorse species in the waters around Southeast Australia, reaching a common length of 7 inches (18 cm).

-Male is distinctive because of its large brood pouch.
+The male big-bellied seahorse is distinctive because of its large brood pouch.

 - Feeds nocturnally by sucking prey into its bony tubular snout with a flick of the head.